spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 </InfoBox>
 <br />

-The next step is to use the following `docker run` command to trigger Packer to create a VM template.
+The next step is to use the following `docker run` command to trigger Packer build process to create a VM template.
 Here is an explanation of the options and sub-command used below:
 - The `--env-file` option will read the **.packerenv** file.
 - The `--volume ` option will mount a local directory to the container.
 - It uses our official tutorials container, `ghcr.io/spectrocloud/tutorials:1.0.6`.